apify/super-scraper/README.md

 ### JS Instructions

 - mainly copied from here: https://www.scrapingbee.com/documentation/#js_scenario
-- instructions in order to be evalueated after navigation one by one
+- instructions in order to be evaluated one by one after opening the page
-- set `verbose` to `true` to get a full report of the instructions, the results of any `evaluate` instructions will be added to the `evaluate_results` field
+- set `verbose` to `true` to get a full report of the instructions, the results of `evaluate` instructions will be added to the `evaluate_results` field
 - example for clicking a button:
 ```ts
 const instructions = {